Funeral held for second Colorado victim; judge cracks down on leaks

 The private, two-hour memorial for Micayla Medek ended with sobbing family members clustered around her flower-covered coffin, some softly singing “You Are My Sunshine” while others blew kisses after the hearse that bore her body away.

-It was the second funeral in as many days for victims of the shooting rampage that ranks among the worst outbursts of U.S. gun violence in recent years.
+It was the second funeral in as many days for victims of the rampage at a midnight screening of “The Dark Knight Rises” in the Denver suburb of Aurora and ranks among the worst outbursts of U.S. gun violence in recent years.

-Nearly a week after the carnage in a movie theater in the Denver suburb of Aurora, authorities have yet to explain why such bloodshed was unleashed.
+In addition to the 12 people killed in last week’s shooting, 58 others were wounded.
+Twelve victims remained hospitalized on Thursday evening, five of them in critical condition.

-One clue under examination was a mysterious package that was delivered to the University of Colorado Anschutz Medical Campus, where the suspect, James Holmes, 24, had been enrolled as a doctoral student of neuroscience, and was reported to contain a notebook detailing the shooting scenario.
+One clue under examination was a mysterious package that was delivered to the University of Colorado Anschutz Medical Campus, where the suspect, James Holmes, 24, had been enrolled as a doctoral student of neuroscience.
+The package was reported to contain a notebook detailing the shooting scenario.

 According to a Fox News report, which cited an unnamed law enforcement source close to the investigation, the parcel was addressed to a psychiatrist on the university faculty and included hand-drawn illustrations of the massacre with pictures of stick figures shooting at other stick figures.
 The psychiatrist was not identified.